kevinjbts/sales_analysis/README.md

 # Background and Overview

-This project seeks to leverage Exploratory Data Analysis including visualization, feature analsysis, and basic aggregations.
+This project seeks to leverage Exploratory Data Analysis including visualization, feature analysis, and basic aggregations.
 As a small company, NEWCO is looking for where best to allocate future marketing dollars to see overindexed return on advertising spend.
 Analyzing the 12-month sales data (synthetic generated data) provides a solution for guiding future marketing tests towards this end.
 In addition to Python EDA, Tableau has been utilized to view location & customer data for Sales Representatives to contact, and/or create custom lists for promotion geared towards new sales.

 ![Visualization of Key Insights in Tableau](/images/GeoMap_SalesAnalysis.png)